ammrat13/log4shell-test/README.md

 # Log4Shell Test

 This repository serves as my testbed for the Log4Shell exploit.
 It hosts the code I played around with to understand how it works.
+Kotlin was used whenever possible, but raw Java was used for the remote code since using Kotlin would've necessitated serving it's whole runtime library.

 ## Usage